core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 Conditional Notification Attributes define the conditions that trigger a notification.
 Conditional Notification Attributes SHOULD be evaluated on all potential notifications from a resource, whether resulting from an internal server-driven sampling process or from external update requests to the server.

-The set of Conditional Notification Attributes defined here allow a client to control how often a client is interested in receiving notifications and how much a value should change for the new representation state to be interesting.
+The set of Conditional Notification Attributes defined here allow a client to control how often a notification is received and how much a representation state should change in order to trigger a notification.
 One or more Conditional Notification Attributes MAY be included in an Observe request.

 Conditional Notification Attributes are defined below: